webQbe/node.js_file_uploader/README.md

 - Use one input to select multiple files
 - Display Success message on Submit
 - Uploaded files can be seen in the server
+- Using middleware to limit file size, file extensions and to detect empty payloads

 ## Getting Started